Bosnian pyramid claims: Responses by sociologists

-Colin Woodard, writing for the Smithsonian Magazine in December 2009, has suggested that the 'Bosnian pyramid' phenomenon may be a societal reaction to the widespread destruction and horrors of the Bosnian War which ended in 1995.
+Colin Woodard, writing for the Smithsonian Magazine in December 2009, has suggested that the "Bosnian pyramid" phenomenon may be a societal reaction to the widespread destruction and horrors of the Bosnian War which ended in 1995.
 He notes that Bosnian leaders, including one prime minister and two presidents, and many Bosnian news outlets have welcomed the theory.
 It appears to flatter a large and receptive domestic audience with an idea that their homeland was once the seat of a great ancient civilization, and holds out a kind of promise of a bright economic future.
 Conversely, Woodard notes, those in Bosnia who have attempted to expose the project as a nationalist hoax "have been shouted down and called anti-Bosnian".

-Archaeologist Carl Fegan has similarly suggested that Osmanagić appeals to Bosnian nationalists at a time of continuing struggle with economic and social difficulties since the war.
+Archaeologist Carl Feagans has similarly suggested that Osmanagić appeals to Bosnian nationalists at a time of continuing struggle with economic and social difficulties since the war.
 Thousands of people in the region were killed in the war, and "authorities estimate the Visoko region suffered about $200 million in damage with the destruction of infrastructure and factories."

 With a current population of 11,000, the town of Visoko has many shop owners who are glad to have tourist traffic to help generate revenue in the local and regional economy.
 Some Bosnians who have volunteered to dig or otherwise work at the site are glad to have something positive to work for.